ronniross/emergence-engine/emergent-reality.md

 are **Lorentz transformations**, forming the group **SO(1,3)**.
 This group contains **three ordinary spatial rotations** (mixing $x, y, z$ among themselves) and **three boosts** (mixing time with a spatial direction).
 A boost does **not** keep a circle a circle; it acts like a hyperbolic rotation, squeezing and stretching shapes along hyperbolas rather than moving them around circles.
 That squeezing is the “stretching” you observed when you naïvely let the time axis participate in a rotation.

-**Consequence:** If your visualizer had a single “rotate around axis” slider that treated the time coordinate just like a space coordinate, it was imposing an **SO(4)** Euclidean rotation on a space that fundamentally lives in **SO(1,3)**.
+**Consequence:** If the visualizer had a single “rotate around axis” slider that treated the time coordinate just like a space coordinate, it was imposing an **SO(4)** Euclidean rotation on a space that fundamentally lives in **SO(1,3)**.
 The shape deforms because the metric’s minus sign forbids circular motion in the $(t,x)$ plane, only hyperbolic motion isometric to the metric is allowed.

 ## 8. Space and time as separate categories cease to exist.